armory/docs/content/en/managed-spin/_index.md

 ### Supporting services

-Armory SREs can also install, configure, and operate all services needed to run Spinnaker in your cloud account, including the Kubernetes cluster, persistence stores, network configurations, load balancers, security groups, and anything else needed.
+Armory SREs can install, configure, and operate all services needed to run Spinnaker in your cloud environment, including the Kubernetes cluster, persistent storage, network configurations, load balancers, security groups, and anything else needed.

-This is limited to resources for core Spinnaker operations.
+Note that this is limited to resources needed for core Spinnaker operations.
 Armory does not maintain or support batch/run jobs clusters, WAFs, IDS/IPS or other similar settings.
 Resources like these are the customer's responsibility.

 ### Monitoring and alerting